openregulatory/templates/templates/qms/post-market-surveillance/sop-post-market-surveillance.md

 Based on the clinical evaluation and technical documentation, a new Post-Market Surveillance Plan is created for a product.

+For medical devices of class IIa, post-market surveillance cycles may extend to no longer than two years.
+For medical devices of classes IIb and III, annual surveillance cycles apply.
+For devices of class IIa and higher, each surveillance cycle is concluded with the compilation of a periodic safety update report (see below).
+For class I devices, longer surveillance cycles may be defined.

 | Participants    |
 |-----------------|
 | QMO             |